 Charlotte received her B.Sc in Physiotherapy in 1996 and worked for many years at the Department of Neurology, Akademiska sjukhuset, Uppsala University Hospital which is Sweden’s oldest university hospital.
 From 2008 until 2014 she worked as a Lecturer in physiotherapy at the Department of Neuroscience, Uppsala University.
-Since 1990 she has been responsible for Administration and Business Management in TdB Labs and is now the Company Executive Officer.
+Since 1990 she has been responsible for Administration and Business Management in TdB Labs and is now the Chief Executive Officer.